 - Abnormal sperm morphology: Morphology is defined as the size and structure of sperm.
 An abnormal shaped sperm cannot fertilize eggs.

 - Male tubal blockage: An obstruction in the vas deferens or epididymis may cause a block.
-Causes: Vericocele and sexually transmitted diseases.
+Causes: Varicocele and sexually transmitted diseases.

 - Do you have inherited or acquired reproductive weakness?